 - Vary greetings with fresh and fun ideas

-- BUTTERFLY: While saying good morning to classmates, hook thumbs together, and wave your fingers.
+- BUTTERFLY: While saying good morning to classmates, hook thumbs together and wave your fingers, for a creative type of handshake.

 - ROLL THE BALL: In a circle, greet a classmate and roll them the ball.
 They greet someone new and roll the ball in their direction.